Clutha Mata-Au River Parkway Group: History

-Historically, the river has been the focus of intense gold mining.
-The Central Otago Gold Rush began in 1861, and it was this influx of people that led to the establishment of many of the river towns that still exist today, such as Alexandra, Clyde, and Cromwell.
-Today, some township planners have apparently been toying with developing the Red Bridge area in Luggate for tourist purposes.
-Hidden waterways surrounding this area have been known to hold gold deposits and quartz or river stones, which remain untouched for the most part.
-Remnants of Cantonese gold miners and tailings still exist in the area today that are at risk.
+Historically, the river has been the focus of intense gold-mining.
+The Otago gold rush began in 1861, and it was this influx of people that led to the establishment of many of the river towns that still exist today, such as Alexandra, Clyde, and Cromwell.

-In 1956, a large hydroelectric dam was commissioned at Roxburgh, flooding the deep-sided Roxburgh Gorge and several well-known rapids, including the Molyneux Falls and the Golden Falls.
-Another large dam was commissioned at Clyde in 1992, flooding the Cromwell Gorge and the often-photographed Cromwell Junction where the silty Kawarau River merged reluctantly with the clear Upper Clutha.
+In 1956, a large hydro-electric dam was commissioned at Roxburgh, flooding the deep-sided Roxburgh Gorge and several well-known rapids, including the Molyneux Falls and the Golden Falls.
+Another large dam was commissioned at Clyde in 1992, flooding the Cromwell Gorge and the often photographed Cromwell Junction where the silty Kawarau River merged reluctantly with the clear Upper Clutha.
 The Clyde Dam was highly controversial, having been mistakenly built above an active fault, the River Channel Fault.

 The owners of these dams, Contact Energy, announced in February 2009 that they were revisiting former plans for four more large dams on the Clutha Mata-Au.
 Some people believe that this development would provide jobs and new lakes for recreation, and that the industrialisation of the river valley is an acceptable consequence.
 However, the Clutha Mata-Au River Parkway Group strongly opposes further damming of the river, as do many people in the river communities.

 In October, 2009, the Clutha Mata-Au River Parkway Group facilitated the formation of the Clutha River Forum, an alliance of conservation groups and concerned individuals throughout Otago and New Zealand, who have resolved to work together to prevent further Think Big dams on the Clutha River.
-Members of the Forum include: Upper Clutha River Guardians, Clutha Mata-Au River Parkway Group, Incorporated Society, Central Otago Environmental Society (Save Central), Beaumont Residents Group, Lower Clutha River Guardians, Forest & Bird (Dunedin / Central – Lakes).
+Members of the Forum include: Upper Clutha River Guardians, Clutha Mata-Au River Parkway Group, Central Otago Environmental Society (Save Central), Beaumont Residents Group, Lower Clutha River Guardians, Forest & Bird (Dunedin / Central – Lakes).
 The Forum is campaigning for "Option 5 - NO More Dams".

-Mr. Verduyn was the key person who thought of 'Option 5' to make a plan to save the Clutha from further damming.
-He saw what happened in Cromwell with the dam there and put his heart and soul into preventing further large dam schemes because he believed they caused more harm than good to the natural environment.

-There has been some concerns that the Clutha Mata-Au River Parkway Group, Incorporated Society, and some of its members, before its de-registration, were involved in not reporting donations and tax information to IRD and the New Zealand Charities Services over many years, along with some of the same member belonging to the Upper Clutha River Guardians, Incorporated Society, and the Red Bridge River Park Trust.